 - To inform students about opportunities for internships and professional careers in the private and public sectors concerned with national and global security.

 Students who complete the certificate will be prepared to use their knowledge and skills in government, the private sector, NGOs, and academia, and in fields such as international relations, diplomacy, politics, business, law, health, finance, and media.

 This certificate will provide students with an important credential to present to prospective employers.
 Although current university rules preclude citation of the Certificate on their official transcripts, students can add this credential to their résumés.
-ACDIS will provide a printed document certifying completion of the certificate requirements once students are ready to graduate from the University of Illinois.
+ACDIS will provide a printed document certifying completion of the certificate requirements once students graduate from the University of Illinois.